tferguson1028/PerScholas-MERN_app_base/notes.md

 3. Encapsulate the ```<App>``` component within the  ```<BrowserRouter>``` component in the ```index.js``` file to allow for single-page routing.
 This can also be done in the ```<App>``` component as well, but this will putting it in ```index.js``` will separate the functionality of each script.

-## Making the User Authentication
+## Making the AJAX Requests
-Now we'll be setting up our utilities, services, and APIs; meaning any outgoing and incoming data to be handled.
+Now we'll be setting up our utilities, services, and APIs so that we can make AJAX requests.
+This is so that any outgoing and incoming data can be handled by our program.
+Again, I won't put specifics on how to code, just the general setup.

 1. Create the ```config```, ```routes```, ```models```, and ```controllers``` folders in the root directory.
     - The config will be used for configuration files.